Code-Institute-Submissions/the-shamans-cat/README.md

     * Contact button in footer
     * Skype, Facebook, LinkedIn

-## What the users of the site want
+### What the users of the site want
-The users' of this site:
+The users of this site:
 1. are looking for a Shamanic energy-healer.
 2. are checking the credentials of the shamanic energy-healer.
 3. came across the site via an internet search and want to learn more.